-HCI (Hosken Consolidated Investments) Foundation Bursary South Africa 2019 – 2020
+HCI (Hosken Consolidated Investments) Foundation Bursary South Africa 2023– 2024

-ABOUT THE COMPANY – HCI
+HCI (Hosken Consolidated Investments) Foundation Bursary South Africa; ABOUT THE COMPANY – HCI

-HCI (Hosken Consolidated Investments Limited (HCI) is an investment holdings company, with most of its revenue accumulated from the Casino Gaming and Hotels sector.
+HCI (Hosken Consolidated Investments) Foundation Bursary South Africa; Hosken Consolidated Investments Limited (HCI) is an investment holdings company, with most of its revenue accumulated from the Casino Gaming and Hotels sector.
 The black empowered company is also involved in various other investment groups, including property; hotel and leisure; transport; clothing; mining; interactive gaming; media and broadcasting.
-The companies main shareholder is the Southern African Clothing | Textile Workers Union (SACTWU) Investment Group.
+The company’s main shareholder is the Southern African Clothing | Textile Workers Union (SACTWU) Investment Group.

 HCI’s corporate social investment branch, known as the HCI Foundation, is aimed at uplifting South Africans to create a positive and sustainable impact in underprivileged communities.

-ABOUT THE BURSARY PROGRAMME – COVERAGE VALUE
+ABOUT THE HCI BURSARY PROGRAMME – FIELDS OF STUDY

-MORE ABOUT THE BURSARY PROGRAMME – SERVICE CONTRACT & FINAL DECISION
+MORE ABOUT THE HCI BURSARY PROGRAMME – EXPENSES COVERED, SERVICE CONTRACT | OTHER OPPORTUNITIES

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):